Environment Variables

 Create project variables with envVariables

 attribute.
-See the complete import.yml structure.
+See the complete import.yaml structure.

 System-Generated Variables